Frequently Asked Questions

 What do I do if something needs fixing at my home?

-All repairs must be reported in writing, preferably via email.
-Emergency repairs may be reported via phone.
+All repairs must be reported in writing using the Maintenance Manager Tenant App.
+Emergency repairs may be reported via phone by calling your Maintenance Manager.
 The below list outlines what is considered to be an emergency:

 - burst water service or a serious water service leak

 - a blocked or broken lavatory service

 - a serious roof leak